 This reason, explains an executive for the RI Double A, is why so much pop music sounds alike.

-“I may live all by myself in my ginormous mansion in Beverly Hills, surrounded by bags of cash and a fridge fulla caviar.
+“I may live all by myself in my ginormous mansion in Beverly Hills, surrounded by sacks of cash and a fridge fulla caviar.
 I may go for weekly high colonics.
 If the stations play these songs enough, kids will like it…no matter how terrible it is.
 If we can minimize the amount of time spent producing a record, we can increase our profits exponentially.
 That’s all we want, that’s all the label wants.
 Who cares about art or paying the artist?
 Cha-ching.”

 Buy your Music Machine at a Wally Green’s on a corner near you.
 Or not.